 Officially, Dogecoin is a meme cryptocurrency invented by software engineers Billy Markus and Jackson Palmer, who decided to create a payment system that is instant, fun, and free from traditional banking fees.

-Unofficially, Dogecoin started off as a joke.
-However, this ‘joke’ is now one of the most widely traded cryptocurrencies in crypto exchanges.
+Unofficially, Dogecoin started off as a joke with no value or purpose other than to parody Bitcoin.
+However, this ‘joke‘ is now one of the most widely traded cryptocurrencies in crypto exchanges.

 If You Had Bought $1,000 Worth of Dogecoin Back in 2020…

 Everyone is talking about Bitcoin – but how about Dogecoin?
-If you had invested $1,000 SGD buying Dogecoin in 2020, it’s worth about $14,000 SGD now (at the point of writing)!
+If you had invested $1,000 SGD buying Dogecoin in 2020, it’s worth about S$14,000 (at the point of writing)!

-However, you have to be aware that Dogecoin is highly speculative crypto – I do not advise investing in Dogecoin!
+However, you should be aware that Dogecoin is a highly speculative crypto – I do not advise investing in Dogecoin!
 The only reason why I am using Dogecoin as an example is because it is more accessible to people at approximately ~SGD$0.40 per coin.

-You can refer to our upcoming article on recommended cryptos to invest in if you want to find out more about potential cryptos that you can put money in.
+You can refer to our upcoming article on suggested cryptos to invest in if you want to find out more about potential cryptos that you can put money in.

 Do note that not all brokers and exchanges allow the trading of Dogecoin; there are thousands of different cryptocurrencies out there, so most brokers usually offer a limited range of crypto.